kevadiyaharshita/FBChatApp/README.md

 <h6>Splash Screen:</h6> <p>The app features an eye-catching and welcoming splash screen that greets users
 upon launching the app.
-The splash screen can showcase the app logo, a captivating animation, or an engaging message, setting the tone for a delightful user experience.
+The splash screen can showcase the app logo, a captivating animation, or an engaging message, setting the tone for a delightful user experience.</p>

-ChatPage for Each User: The core functionality of the app revolves around ChatPages for each user.
+<h6>ChatPage for Each User:</h6> <p>The core functionality of the app revolves around ChatPages for each
+user.
 Users can view their chats with other users in real time, facilitating instant communication.
 The ChatPage provides a user-friendly interface to send and receive messages, ensuring efficient and engaging conversations.</p>